smrubin/friendlychat/README.md

-# Firebase: Build a Real Time Web Chat App Codelab - Start code
+# FriendlyChat: A Real Time Web Chat App Built with Firebase

-This folder contains the starting code for the [Firebase: Build a Real Time Web Chat App Codelab](https://codelabs.developers.google.com/codelabs/firebase-web/).
+FriendlyChat is a real time web chat app built on top of Google Firebase.
+Built alongside of Google's Codelab for Firebase 3.0.

-If you'd like to jump directly to the end and see the finished code head to the [web](../web) directory.
+For a live demo of the app, see https://friendlychat-615df.firebaseapp.com/